-The purpose of the Social Group Activity (SGA) Centres is to provide respite for people in the community of CALD (Culturally And Linguistically Diverse) background.
+The purpose of the Social Group Activity (SGA) Centres is to provide respite for culturally and linguistically diverse people in the community.
 Age, social isolation, disability and inability to participate in other activities are just some of the difficulties some people face every day.
 Social Activity Group is part of the Commonwealth Home Support Program (CHSP) which is funded by the Commonwealth Government.
 This service is invaluable to carers who need time out or clients who need or want to interact and socialise with people from the same cultural background.

-SGA centres provide services at 4 locations throughout Brisbane.
-Stafford Heights operating 5 days per week, Acacia Ridge operates 4 days per week, Cleveland 2 days per week, and Narangba 1 day per week.
+Our SGA centres provide services at four locations throughout Brisbane.
+Stafford Heights operates Monday to Friday, Acacia Ridge operates Tuesday to Friday, Cleveland operates Mondays and Wednesdays, and Narangba operates on Thursdays.
 Clients are picked up from their homes and offered morning tea and lunch and the opportunity to engage in a wide range of activities such as crafts, gentle exercises, theme days, visits from the local Tumble Tot kindergarten, musical sing-a-longs and social connections.

-Our bilingual and bicultural workers are invaluable in delivering a CALD service and expanding services to other languages and cultures.
+Our bilingual and bicultural workers are invaluable in delivering a meaningful service that caters to clients with diverse languages and cultures.

 Co.As.It. employs experienced and highly trained personnel to provide the following respite support services: